Police Records Bureau

 For all other incidents that have occurred and been reported, we can provide you with an Incident Verification, which will outline the basic details of a reported incident, and can be submitted to an insurance company to report a claim.

-Incident Verifications must be picked up in person with a valid form of identification.
+Incident Verifications must be requested in writing and picked up in person with a valid form of identification.
 If you cannot pick the incident verification up during normal business hours, you can request it be left with our Communications Division, where you can pick it up any time, 24/7, as long as you show a valid ID.

 Discovery Cannot Be Requested On Line.
 All discovery requests must be in writing and can be sent to the Records Bureau by regular mail, courier, email, fax, or whatever other method of delivery is available to the sender.
 By default, discovery will be sent by regular mail.
 However, upon request, discovery can be sent by fax or via our secure Box account.
 Which of these methods is available for this purpose depends on the volume of the discovery.